mosdef-hub/Grouper/README.md

 <!-- ROADMAP -->
 ## Roadmap
-[ ] Generate possible graphs with attachments points as limiter for number of connections
+[X] Generate possible graphs with attachments points as limiter for number of connections

-[ ] Process output of generation into python data structure
+[X] Process output of generation into python data structure

-[ ] Substiute nodes based on max attachments for graphs
+[X] Substiute nodes based on max attachments for graphs

+[ ] Rdkit demo

+[ ] group graph visualizaiton

 [ ] Verify structures with synthesizability checks